gulahgula/RelayFreeLLM/README.md

 > **One endpoint.
 More free AI than any single provider.
 Less rate limit headaches.**

 Don't want to pay $$/month to use AI Models?
-RelayFreeLLM is an open-source gateway that combines **8 free-tier providers** into a single OpenAI-compatible API — so you get aggregately more free inference with automatic failover.
+RelayFreeLLM is an open-source gateway that combines **multiple free-tier providers** into a single OpenAI-compatible API — so you get aggregately more free inference with automatic failover.

 ```
 # Your existing code works.
 Just change the URL.